 Preventing spills is more cost-effective than response, cleanup, and restoration.
 We're aiming for a zero spills strategy to prevent any oil or hazardous substances from entering waters of the state.
-We do this work because Washington's waters are a treasured environmental and economic resource that the state cannot afford to place at undue risk from an oil spill.
+We do this work because Washington's waters are a treasured environmental and economic resource that the state can't afford to place at undue risk from an oil spill.

 Prevention is the best protection